-This release provides information on laboratory-confirmed cases of tetanus infections reported in Scotland for the period from April to June 2023
+This release provides information on tetanus infections in Scotland for 2023.

 Data in the most recent quarterly updates supersedes data reported in previous reports.

 Tetanus is a disease resulting from infection with the bacteria Clostridium tetani.

 These bacteria are common in the environment and are present in soil and the manure of animals.